-- 3. Use a razer blade or sharp knife. - 4.
+- Use a razor blade or sharp knife to cut a 1-inch (2.5 cm) diameter circle around the marker hole.
+Remove the upholstery you cut. - 4.
 Install the anchor plate and mounting hardware.

 (Canadian Models)

 The hardware is stored in the glove box.